nerdschoolbergen/shellscripting/assignment.md

-Hottest tip: Google is your friend.
+>Hottest tip: Google is your friend.

-Exercise 1: Using a text editor in the terminal
+# Exercise 1: Using a text editor in the terminal
-- Open vi or vim from the terminal
+- Open `vi` or `vim` from the terminal
 - Add some text
 - Save the file
 - Turn on syntax highlighting in the text editor
-- Close vim
+- Close `vim`
-- Make your own .vimrc file by editing it in vim.
+- Make your own `.vimrc` file by editing it in `vim`.
 You should include syntax highlighting and convert tabs to spaces
-- make an alias so that WQ and Wq behave like the wq command
+- make an alias so that `WQ` and `Wq` behave like the `wq` command

-Exercise 2: Basics of the shell
+# Exercise 2: Basics of the shell
 - List the contents of the directory you are currently standing in
 - Print the path to the current working directory
 - List the hidden files (if any) in a directory